joelittlejohn/jsonschema2pojo/jsonschema2pojo-gradle-plugin/README.md

   useJodaDates = false

   // Whether to add JsonFormat annotations when using Jackson 2 that cause format "date" and "date-time"
+  // fields to be formatted as yyyy-MM-dd and yyyy-MM-dd'T'HH:mm:ss.SSSZ respectively.
+To customize these
+  // patterns, use customDatePattern and customDateTimePattern config options or add these inside a schema
-  // fields to be formatted as yyyy-MM-dd and yyyy-MM-dd'T'HH:mm:ss.SSS respectively formatDateTimes = true formatDates = true
+  // to affect an individual field formatDateTimes = true formatDates = true

   // Whether to use commons-lang 3.x imports instead of commons-lang 2.x imports when adding equals,
   // hashCode and toString methods. useCommonsLang3 = false